-The resulting neuronal WASH proteome included 176 proteins that were enriched (Fig 1e).
+The resulting neuronal WASH proteome included 176 proteins that were significantly enriched (Fold-change ≥ 3.0, False-discovery rate < 0.1, Fig 1e).
 Of these proteins, we identified all five WASH complex components (Fig 1f), as well as 13 previously reported WASH complex interactors (Fig 1g)4,5,11,15, which provided strong validity for our proteomic approach and analyses.
 Additionally, bioinformatic analyses of the neuronal WASH proteome identified a network of proteins implicated in vesicular trafficking, including 23 proteins enriched for endosomal functions (Fig 1h) and 24 proteins enriched for endocytic functions (Fig 1i).
-Among these endosomal and endocytic proteins were components of the recently identified endosomal sorting complexes, CCC (and ) and Retriever (11,15, as well as multiple sorting nexins important for recruitment of trafficking regulators to the endosome and cargo selection, such as -3, and 1640–42.
-These data demonstrated that the WASH complex interacts with many of the same proteins in neurons as it does in yeast, amoeba, and cell lines.
-Furthermore, there were 32 proteins enriched for cytoskeletal regulatory functions (Fig 1j), including actin-modulatory molecules such as the Arp2/3 complex subunit , which is consistent with its role in activating this complex to stimulate actin polymerization at endosomes for vesicular scission16,38.
+Among these endosomal and endocytic proteins were components of the recently identified endosomal sorting complexes, CCC (CCDC93 and COMMD9) and Retriever (VPS35L)11,15, as well as multiple sorting nexins important for recruitment of trafficking regulators to the endosome and cargo selection, such as SNX1-3, and SNX1640–42.
+These data demonstrated that the WASH complex interacts with many of the same proteins in neurons as it does in yeast, amoeba, flies, and mammalian cell lines.
+Furthermore, there were 32 proteins enriched for cytoskeletal regulatory functions (Fig 1j), including actin-modulatory molecules such as the Arp2/3 complex subunit ARPC5, which is consistent with its role in activating this complex to stimulate actin polymerization at endosomes for vesicular scission16,38.
 The WASH1-BioID2 isolated complex also contained 28 proteins known to localize to the excitatory post-synapse (Fig 1k).
-This included many scaffolding proteins, such as -3 and -443–46, as well as modulators of synaptic receptors such as and , which was consistent with the idea that vesicular trafficking plays an important part in synaptic function and regulation.
+This included many scaffolding proteins, such as SHANK2-3 and DLGAP2-443–46, as well as modulators of synaptic receptors such as SYNGAP1 and SHISA647–50, which was consistent with the idea that vesicular trafficking plays an important part in synaptic function and regulation.
 Taken together, the results of this analysis support a role of the WASH complex in endosomal trafficking in mouse brain.